 High Temperature Behaviour of Hercynite

-Hercynite (FeAl2O4) was obtained by Arc Plasma Synthesis (APS) and thermally annealed at 1000 °C for 1, 24 and 36 h respectively, in air.
-The XRD measurements, that were conducted before and after the annealing, showed an evident alteration of the original hercynite under the infuence of temperature and oxygen access.
 About half of the original hercynite was preserved after the longest annealing treatment of 36 h.
-The remained iron-aluminium spinel underwent decomposition into a few iron and aluminium oxide phases, among which non-stoichiometric magnetite and corundum were the most signifcant.
+The remained iron-aluminium spinel underwent decomposition into a few iron and aluminium oxide phases, among which non-stoichiometric magnetite and corundum were the most significant.
 Mössbauer spectroscopy showed that hercynite is a normal spinel with a slight inversion parameter of 11 %, which was increased up to 34 % after the 36 h thermal annealing.
-An overlapping of refexes for spinel-like phases γ-Fe2O3 and γ-Al2O3 with Fe–Al spinel interfered with their detection by X-ray diffractometry.
+An overlapping of reflexes for spinel-like phases γ-Fe2O3 and γ-Al2O3 with Fe–Al spinel interfered with their detection by X-ray diffractometry.
 The Mössbauer spectroscopy measurements confirmed the presence of magnetite in the after-annealed samples.
 The electron probe microanalysis of the hercynite oxidised surfaces showed well-developed, scalenohedral morphology of the crystals, and well-defined compositions corresponding to Al-containing Fe2O3 measured by wavelength-dispersive X-ray spectroscopy.
 The results of XRD, MS and SEM/EPMA examinations lead to establishing a general oxidation mechanism of hercynite at high temperatures.